JamesTrick/blog/content/posts/cloud-genai-vs-openai-cost.md

 In this post, we explore the cost of deploying or buying your generative AI.
 Specifically, I want to focus on the computing cost - not the additional costs which contribute to the total cost of ownership.

-In this, I want to explore four options, these are:
+In this, I want to explore three options, these are:

 1. Managed: Use OpenAI directly
 2. Self-managed: Deploy using AWS